dougeby/IntuneDocs/intune/device-restrictions-macos.md

 ## Domains

+### Device enrollment

-- **Email Domain URL**: Add one or more URLs to the list.
-When users receive an email from a domain other than one you configured, the email is marked as untrusted in the MacOS Mail app.
+- **Email Domain URL**: **Add** one or more URLs to the list.
+When users receive an email from a domain other than one you configured, the email is marked as untrusted in the macOS Mail app.

 ## Next steps